Example installation on CentOS 8¶

 Installing PHP and the required modules¶

 Next install the PHP modules needed for this install.
 Remember, because this is a limited basic install, we only install the neccessary modules, not all of them.
-If you are making a more complete install, please refer to PHP module list at the top of this page.:
+If you are making a more complete install, please refer to PHP module list in the source installation documentation, Installation on Linux.:

-yum install -y php php-gd php-mbstring php-intl \ php-pecl-apcu php-mysqlnd php-opcache php-json php-zip
+dnf install -y php php-gd php-mbstring php-intl php-pecl-apcu\ php-mysqlnd php-opcache php-json php-zip

 Manually building redis/imagick (optional)¶

-yum install -y php-pear gcc curl-devel php-devel zlib-devel pcre-devel make pecl install redis
+dnf install -y php-pear gcc curl-devel php-devel zlib-devel pcre-devel make

 After installing the extensions make sure to load the extensions in your php.ini file with: